 What are the top two common injuries you see?

 How can athletes prevent these types of injuries?

 - Wear appropriate protective gear

 - Helmets do not prevent concussion, they can prevent skull fractures and brain injury.

 - Playing heads up hockey

 When should an athlete come into TRIA or see their physician?

-We are happy to see an athlete at any time, but they should be seen if pain is not improving after a week of rest, or if there is joint swelling, limited range of motion, or mechanical symptoms.
+We are happy to see an athlete at any time.
+They should come in if pain is not improving after a week of rest, if there is joint swelling or experiencing limited range of motion.